 Special service events bring in large congregations of both children and adults.
 We have two regular Sunday services a month in our own church and work closely with the other churches in the benefice and hold joint services on a rota.

 Church Wardens are Margaret Burne (01931 714218) and Joyce Wills (01931 71507).

 Click here for details of services in St Cuthbert's church and other churches in the North Westmorland Group of Churches.

 Click here for a list of the Rectors of Cliburn.

 Commonwealth War Grave

 The churchyard includes one Commonwealth War Grave.
-Lance Corporal Thomas Ward, Fourth Battalion King's Own (Royal Lancaster Regiment), died on 31 August 1918, aged 28 years in an accidental shooting while guarding the railway near Slough.
-The grave is unmarked, but his name is included on a commemorative brass plaque inside the church.
+Lance Corporal Thomas Ward, Fourth Battalion King's Own (Royal Lancaster Regiment), died on 31 August 1918 aged 28 years in an accidental shooting while guarding the railway near Slough.
+The grave is unmarked, but his name is on a commemorative brass plaque in the church.

-The churchyard also commemorates William Wills of Cliburn, 11th Battalion Border Regiment, son of Sarah and Joseph Wills, who was killed in action in France on 1 July 1916, aged 24 years, and buried at Lonsdale Cemetery, Authuille.
+The churchyard also commemorates William Wills of Cliburn, 11th Battalion Border Regiment, son of Sarah and Joseph Wills, who was killed in action in France on 1 July 1916 aged 24 years and is buried at Lonsdale Cemetery, Authuille.